metalsok/node-weather/README.md

 # node-weather

-node app with geo and weather capabilities
+A simple nodejs based app that receives the name of a city and returns the current weather of that city

+example: localhost:3000/geo?city=Vienna